Maria Szymanowska: Performances

 Szymanowska at the piano; portrait by Aleksander Kokular.

 Her professional piano career began in 1815, with performances in England in 1818, a tour of Western Europe 1823–1826, including both public and private performances in Germany, France, England (on multiple occasions), Italy, Belgium and Holland.
-A number of these performances were given in private for royalty; in England alone during 1824, her performance schedule included concerts at the Royal Philharmonic Society (18 May 1824), Hanover Square (11 June 1824, with members of the royal family present) and other performances for several English dukes.
+A number of these performances were given in private for royalty.

-From 1822 - 1823, Szymanowska toured in many cities in the 19th century Russian territories, including Moscow, Kiev, Riga and, St Petersburg.
+From 1822–1823, Szymanowska toured in many cities in the 19th century Russian territories, including Moscow, Kiev, Riga and, Saint Petersburg.
 There she performed at the Imperial Court and received the title of First Pianist.
-In St Petersburg, Maria met Johann Nepomuk Hummel and performed with him.
+In Saint Petersburg, Szymanowska met Johann Nepomuk Hummel and performed with him.

 In 1824, Maria performed for the Royal Philharmonic Society in London (May 18), at Hanover Square for the royal family (June 11), and at several private houses for dukes of Hamilton, Kent and Northumberland.

 Her playing was very well received by critics and audiences alike, garnering her a reputation for a delicate tone, lyrical sense of virtuosity and operatic freedom.
 She was one of the first professional piano virtuosos in 19th-century Europe and one of the first pianists to perform memorized repertoire in public, a decade ahead of Franz Liszt and Clara Schumann.
-After years of touring, she returned to Warsaw for some time before relocating in early 1828, first to Moscow and then to St. Petersburg, where she served as the court pianist to the Empress of Russia Alexandra Feodorovna.
+After years of touring, she returned to Warsaw for some time before relocating in early 1828, first to Moscow and then to Saint Petersburg, where she served as the court pianist to the Empress of Russia Alexandra Feodorovna.